Halfway to I2K 2025

 Do I need to indicate ahead of time which session(s) I plan to attend?

-It won’t be required, but will definitely help the tutorial presenters plan, so once registration is live, we strongly encourage you to do so!
-More instructions will be released when registration opens.
+It won’t be required, but will definitely help the tutorial presenters plan, so we strongly encourage you to do so in the zoom events platform!

 Organizers